usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.2_DITAP-Strategy-For-Executive-Leaders-Curriculum/Module 5/Calculating Delayed Decision Costs.md

 ## The Hidden Economics of "Let's Wait and See"

-When you delay a procurement decision, you're not just postponing costs—you're compounding them.
+When you delay a procurement decision, you're not just postponing costs, you're compounding them.

 **Here's what's happening:**